 Remember last week when I was duped into thinking I’d been sent that Air Supply bootleg by a guy named “R. Murdoch”?
-It never crossed my mind that “R.” might be short for Rupert, as in Rupert freakin’ Murdoch, the megazillionaire media mogul from down under who owns the New York Post, the Wall Street Journal, 20th Century Fox, Fox News, the Fox network, and three-quarters of the world’s fox population, be they animal or female.
+It never crossed my mind that “R.” might be short for Rupert, as in Rupert Murdoch, the Australian media mogul and megazillionaire who owns the New York Post, the Wall Street Journal, 20th Century Fox, Fox News, the Fox network, and three-quarters of the world’s fox population, be they animal or female.

-Rich guys like Mr. Murdoch don’t miss a beat: last weekend, as he was waiting for his credit-card purchase of Transformers star Megan Fox to go through on the ol’ laptop, he decided to google his name for fun, when up popped the insinuation that he’s a fan of Australian soft rockers Air Supply.
-“I’d rather have me wedding tackle chopped off than listen to those two drongos!” he said in an e-mail I received on Saturday afternoon.
+Rich guys like Mr. Murdoch don’t miss a beat.
+Last weekend, while waiting for his online purchase of Transformers star Megan Fox to finish downloading, he apparently decided to google his name for fun, and up popped the insinuation that he enjoys Air Supply’s special brand of southern-hemisphere soft rock.
+“I’d rather have me wedding tackle chopped off than listen to those two drongos!” he said in an e-mail I received Saturday afternoon.

-Turns out he’s an Olivia Newton-John fan, but unfortunately I don’t have any bootlegs by the star of Two of a Kind.
-(I know, I know, nobody remembers the Travolta-and-ONJ movie that isn’t Grease, but Two of a Kind is a 20th Century Fox product, so I’m being forced to mention it.)
-However, Mr. Murdoch did threaten to cut out my heart with a dull spoon, which made me remember that I have a terrific bootleg by one of the best bands working today.
+Turns out he’s an Olivia Newton-John fan, but unfortunately I don’t have any bootlegs from the star of Two of a Kind.
+(I know, I know — nobody remembers the Travolta-and-ONJ movie that isn’t Grease, but Two of a Kind came off the 20th Century Fox assembly line in ’83, so Mr. Murdoch is forcing me to mention it here.)
+He then threatened to cut out my heart with a dull spoon, which made me remember that I have a terrific bootleg by one of the best bands working today.
 That would be Spoon, performing in Tallahassee, Florida, at a club called the Moon.
 In June?
 Sadly, no — this particular concert took place on November 8, 2007.
 But it’s well worth a listen.

 The Delicate Place